Francis Forsyth: Execution

-Forsyth's and Harris' appeals were dismissed on 24 October 1960.
+Forsyth's and Harris's appeals were dismissed on 24 October 1960.
 A petition for clemency signed by 3,000 people including The Earl of Harewood, Donald Soper, Gilbert Harding, Kingsley Amis and J. B. Priestley was turned down on 8 November 1960.
 The executions took place two days later at 9 a.m.
 Forsyth was hanged by Harry Allen (assisted by Royston Rickard) and given a drop of seven feet and two inches.
 Harris was hanged at Pentonville Prison by Robert Leslie Stewart (assisted by H. F. Robinson).
+On the morning of his execution, Forsyth was heard weeping, "I don't want to die."

-Forsyth, who claimed his girlfriend Margaret Caitlin was expecting his child in January 1961, was the last 18-year-old to be hanged in Britain.
+The day before his execution, Forsyth was granted a meeting with his pregnant girlfriend Margaret Catlin, whom he claimed was expecting his child in January 1961 (she gave birth to a girl four months later):"Francis kept laughing and joking.
+He didn’t talk about [his execution] once.
+He asked me about the baby, whether I was going to keep it or not.
+I told him I would, and he said: 'Good'.
+I will not be afraid to bring up my child and tell it about its father, even though he was hanged as a murderer."Forsyth sent a telegram to Catlin shortly before he was hanged.
+She received it three hours after the execution."Always remember my star will watch over you both and give you the love and strength you so richly deserve my angel yours till eternity."Forsyth was the last 18-year-old to be hanged in Britain.
 19-year-old Anthony Miller became the last teenager to be executed in Britain when he was hanged in Glasgow just over a month later, on 22 December 1960.
+That said, 20-year-old Oswald Grey was hanged for a murder he committed when he was 19 in 1962.
 Three other eighteen-year-olds were executed in Britain in the 20th century, Henry Julius Jacoby in 1922, Arthur Bishop in 1925, and German POW Armin Kuhne in 1945.
 The Children and Young Persons Act 1933 fixed the minimum age for a prisoner to be hanged at 18 years.